 On the sheltered, eastern slopes of the Hinnøya Island, overlooking the Vågsfjord, you find Harstad with its colourful centre of Art Nouveau, traditional wooden Scandi and modernity.
 Young as a city, Harstad was a Viking and Medieval power centre.
 Today, the city is known for the delicious food and the lively culture scene.
+It is also a good place to linger over a good cup of coffee.
+It is also the springboard the archipelago around Bjarkøy in the north, and to the friendly fjord of Kvæfjord in the west.

 The Harstad area was the home of fierce Vikings